alteryx/predict-correct-answer/README.md

 ## Highlights
 * Show how to import a DataShop dataset into featuretools
-* Show how to make custom primitives for stacking
 * Show efficacy of automatic feature generation with these datasets

 ## Demonstration